19 September 2013

-Yevhen Sulima, First Deputy Minister of Education and Science of Ukraine, visited the British Council in Kyiv on September 19th to discuss future collaboration in Higher Education and English between the UK and Ukraine.
+Yevhen Sulima, First Deputy Minister of Education and Science of Ukraine, today visited the British Council in Kyiv to discuss future collaboration in Higher Education and English between the UK and Ukraine.

 The meeting agreed that tackling the level of English in selected universities should be a top priority for collaboration.
 A scoping exercise will be undertaken to determine baseline needs and work out a model for improving the levels of English amongst teaching staff and students in a group of national technical universities.

 Developing academic links in the field of unconventional gas was also discussed, following a delegation of academics from 4 universities to the UK last June.
 The parties will work towards a programme developing stronger ties between universities in the two countries working in this field.